>> Skip the blurb, show me the best plane binoculars

 As you increase the magnification on a pair of binoculars it becomes harder and harder to hold the image that you see through the optics still (any hand movements become more and more magnified).
 This "image shake" can get very annoying, make it more difficult to keep what you are looking at in view and can make it hard to identify the plane that you are spotting.

-As a general rule of thumb, any magnification over 10x is pretty high for hand-held binoculars, but there are two ways of reducing the image shake that are worth considering:
+There are two ways of reducing the image shake that are worth considering:

 So what magnification you choose to get will depend on what or if any method you plan to use to reduce or eliminate image shake.
 If you plan to hand hold your binocular all the time, I would suggest not going higher than 12x at an absolute maximum.
 Image stabilization binoculars are available in magnifications up to about 20x and you can get binoculars for a tripod with magnifications up to 25x, but I would suggest that 15x is adequate.